From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

-The oldest surviving building in the town dates from 1838.
+The oldest surviving building through the history of Fleetwood dates from 1838.
 It’s now Fleetwood Museum (below) but was once the Custom House, then the Town Hall.
 Houses from as early as 1839 still also stand in the town.

 The North Euston Hotel was built in 1841.
 It’s a semi-circular building overlooking the bay and the River Wyre estuary.
 It played an important role in the history of Fleetwood.